koher/swift-image/README.md

 Introduction
 ---------------------------

-Dealing with images using _CoreGraphics_ is too complicated for casual use: various formats, old C APIs and painful memory management. _EasyImagy_ provides the easier way to deal with images in exchange for some performance.
+Handling images by _CoreGraphics_ is too complicated: various formats, old C APIs and painful memory management. _EasyImagy_ provides the easier way to handle images in exchange for some performance.

 Typically `Image`s in _EasyImagy_ are used with `RGBA`. `RGBA` is a simple structure declared as follows.